 Why not make your accommodation just as interesting as your visit and go glamping near Big Bend?
 These spots are ideal to make your adventure all the more personalized and secluded.
 Instead of staying in the packed and overcrowded campgrounds, spend your evenings resting in the luxury of a cozy cabin, unique Texas dome rentals, or a spacious cottage for rent near Big Bend.
 If you want to bring along your furry best friend, then opt to stay in pet-friendly Texas rentals!

 The Chisos Basin is an especially popular zone of Big Bend in the summer months when high temperatures can make the scorching desert trails less enticing.
-However, while the Chisos Basin is a key area to explore, don’t miss out on other, less-known hikes as well!
-For example, embark on the Marufo Vega Trail for a trek through canyons and up mountains to ultimately reach the Rio Grande river.
+Don’t miss out on other, less-known hikes as well!
+For example, the Marufo Vega Trail for a trek through canyons and up mountains to ultimately reach the Rio Grande River.

 If you’re feeling up to an even bigger challenge, attempt the daunting Outer Mountain Loop.
 This 30-mile trail will be a multi-day affair but is well worth the dedication.
-It snakes through both mountains and the desert for a truly all-around experience and a great way to enjoy your next family weekend getaways in Texas to the maximum!
+It snakes through both mountains and the desert for a truly all-around experience.
+It can be a great way to enjoy your next family weekend getaways in Texas to the maximum!